 Comment on a Situation: To Interact with the other participants of a situation, enter your message in the Post Message field and click Update Ticket to post your comments.
 You can make your message Private or Public by enabling or disabling the lock button.

 Elements in a Situation

-- Score Evidence: The score of a ticket determines how critical a situation is.
+- Score Evidence: The score of a ticket determines how critical the Situation is.
 This score is generated from auto ticketing systems and it is associated with priority levels from P0 to P4.
 Suppose you have ten tickets that are tagged with P0 with respective scores, then you must pick and resolve the ticket which consists of the highest score.

-- Services: You can determine the scope (Domain, Organization, and Tenant) and service level impact that a situation can create in this tab.
-The scope of a situation is indicated by specific color which is shown in the following image.
+- Functions: You can determine the scope (Domain, Organization, and Tenant) and service level impact that a Situation can create in this tab.
+The scope of a Situation is indicated by specific color which is shown in the following image.

 - Timeline: The timeline allows you to visualize the life cycle of a situation, which helps you to understand the behavior of a signal.
 The timeline also shows the history of status changes that is related to a situation.
 Each dot on the timeline denotes the status change.